 10. Make the paradigm shift

 Say you’re already on board with with not spanking and not using timeouts.
 You don’t want to withhold possessions and privileges.
 You know the downsides of praise and rewards.
 You may still find yourself asking, “What am I supposed to do instead?”
 There are lots of resources out there for gentle parenting and gentle discipline techniques.
 This article is one of them!
 But the greatest step you can take is the true paradigm shift to a different way of relating.
 You don’t need something to replace spanking.
 You need an new outlook that alters the fundamental patterns of your relationship with your child.

-If you are ready to commit wholeheartedly to gentle and positive parenting, I have an eCourse that lasts 2 months and gives you everything you need, step-by-step, day by day to become the parent you want to be.
-60 Days to Positive Parenting will change your life.
+If you are ready to commit wholeheartedly to gentle and positive parenting, I have an online course that gives you everything you need, step-by-step, day by day to become the parent you want to be.
+Parenting With Connection will change your life.